khueue/cfn-reducer/README.md

 ## Reductions Made

-*Coming soon.* Take a look at the `test` folder for now, and keep in mind that all transformations are done recursively, until nothing more can be reduced.
+*Needs to be fleshed out.* Take a look at the `test` folder for now, and keep in mind that all transformations are done recursively, until nothing more can be reduced.

 ### Replacements